Using Release Tags ¶

 is the absolute latest product version and image features, with zero guarantees for stability.

-Typically, this is only attractive to Ping employees or partners.
+Typically, this tag is only of interest to Ping employees and partners.

 Base Release Tags ¶

-The base release tags for a build are:
+The base release tags for a product image build are:

 - edge